Hello, and welcome to your Aiden's Lab Notebook.

 Run the following command to add it to your environment variables.

-Once that's done, you can check if the Linkerd CLI is installed with the linkerd version command.
+export PATH=$HOME/.linkerd2/bin:$PATHOnce that's done, you can check if the Linkerd CLI is installed with theĀ linkerd version command.

-To use Linkerd, the Gateway API CRD must be installed on your Kubernetes cluster.
-A CRD (Custom Resource Definition) allows you to extend the cluster's functionality by adding new resource types beyond the default ones (like Deployment, StatefulSet, etc.).
+To use Linkerd, theĀ Gateway API CRD must be installed on your Kubernetes cluster.Ā A CRD (Custom Resource Definition) allows you to extend the cluster's functionality by adding new resource types beyond the default ones (like Deployment, StatefulSet, etc.).

 The Gateway API is a CRD that defines resources related to network traffic.
 If it's not already installed, you can install it on your cluster with the following command:

-Next, running the linkerd check --pre command in your terminal will verify if your cluster meets the prerequisites for using Linkerd.
+Next, running theĀ linkerd check --preĀ command in your terminal will verify if your cluster meets the prerequisites for using Linkerd.
 This command helps you identify potential environmental issues in advance, from the Kubernetes API status and version to the Linkerd CLI version.

 Now that all prerequisites are met, let's deploy Linkerd's Control Plane to our cluster.